Important Travel Document Information – Please Read

 Schengen visas are used by business travellers, tourists, employees with specialised skills, and students who want to remain in the Netherlands for a short period of time for certain travel objectives.
 Applicants seeking a Schengen visa must demonstrate to the Visa Application Centre that they will depart the Schengen Zone at the conclusion of their temporary stay.

-All updates will be forwarded to the email address shown in your application, and our phone lines are available from 9am to 5pm (GMT+0) if you have any questions.
-We can secure the smooth processing of your visa application, however entry into the Schengen zone is not guaranteed by approved Visa Applications.
+All updates will be forwarded to the email address you have provided, and our phone lines are available from 9am to 5pm (GMT+0) if you have any questions.
+We can secure the smooth processing of your visa application, however entry into the Schengen zone is not guaranteed.